Rice Purity Test Meaning

 Does a lower score mean something is wrong?

-No. A lower score only reflects that you selected more items, not a clinical or moral judgment.
+No. A lower score only reflects that you selected more items in this checklist format, not a clinical or moral judgment.

 Can this score diagnose my personality or mental health?